Occupational Therapy Assistant

 Learn how to assist individuals in meeting a level of independence to perform the occupational roles necessary for productive living.
 Course work includes: kinesiology, neurological concepts, physical and developmental disabilities therapy, therapeutic media and skills, and assistive technology.

-The Occupational Therapy/Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number, c/o AOTA, is 301-652-AOTA (2082) and its web address is www.acoteonline.org.
+The Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number, c/o AOTA, is 301-652-6611 and its web address is www.acoteonline.org.

-Individuals in the Occupational Therapy Assistant program may elect to pursue professional certification following completion of the associate degree.
-The National Board for Certification in Occupational Therapy (NBCOT) offers a national certification examination for the occupational therapy assistant.
-After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+Graduates of the program will be eligible to sit for the National Certification Exam for the Occupational Therapy Assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).

 Admission to the occupational therapy assistant program is very selective and requires a separate application in addition to general admission to the college.